 Parkinson’s is a progressive brain disorder that affects mobility and mental ability.
 If you or a loved one has been diagnosed with Parkinson’s, you may be wondering about life expectancy.
 While the disease itself isn’t fatal, related complications can reduce life expectancy.

 In people with Parkinson’s disease, the cells that produce dopamine start to die.
 Dopamine is a chemical that helps you move normally.
 There’s no known direct cause of Parkinson’s.
 One theory is that it may be hereditary.
 Other theories say exposure to pesticides and living in rural communities may cause it.

 Men are 50 percent more likely than women to develop the disease.
 Researchers have not found the exact reasons for this statistic.

 - loss of balance

-- spontaneous, uncontrollable movements (bradykinesia)
+- spontaneous, uncontrollable movements

+Women have a reduced risk for getting Parkinson’s.
+Women with Parkinson’s tend to live longer with the disorder than men.
 However, age can play a factor regardless of gender.
 Female patients who are over 60 may not fare as well as younger women diagnosed with the disease.

-Early detection is the key to preventing complications that can shorten your life.
-If you suspect you may have Parkinson’s disease, see your doctor right away.
+Life expectancy for people with Parkinson’s who receive proper treatment is often about the same as for the general population.
+Early detection is the key to reducing complications that can shorten your life.
+If you suspect that you or a loved one may have Parkinson’s disease, see your doctor right away.